HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 ### AssetTracker Strip sizing

-AssetTracker modules come in a 5U and 6U modular design that can be connected for configuration on any rack RU size.
-Based on the rack size, use a combination of the 5U and 6U modules to fit exactly, or close to the rack height.
+AssetTracker modules come in 5U and 6U lengths and can be configured to fit any rack RU size.

 ### Installation locations

-Typical installation locations include but are not limited to:
+Typical installation locations include, but are not limited to:

 - Rack side panel
 - Rack door
 - Rack front panel

-In all these cases please:
+In all these cases, please:

 - Verify there is enough space for the modules and 3M adhesive.
 - Verify there is enough space to mount and remove equipment from the rack.
 - Verify the door can be opened and closed without interference.
-- Verify that there is not interference with power, network and other infrastructure.
+- Verify that there is no interference with power, network, and other infrastructure.
 - Verify that the AssetTracker Strip is supported on a flat surface with no mechanical stress or pressure on it.

-Use the adhesive where possible and if needed use plastic zip ties for reinforcement.
-Take care not to add pressure, puncture the casing or create mechanical stress on the assembled device.
+Use the adhesive where possible, and if needed, use plastic zip ties for reinforcement.
+Take care not to add pressure, puncture the casing, or create mechanical stress on the assembled device.

 ```{figure} /product/asset-tracker/media/installation_example_1.png
 :alt: Master Module and SATA cable